LQA Guide: What Is Game Localization Testing And How To Do It Right

 In short, native speaking linguists with expertise in gaming and local culture play and review your game, making sure that there are no errors or problems - both linguistically and visually.

 If the game is about to be published in multiple languages, every version should be tested by the appropriate native professional.
+If you’re uncertain about which languages to prioritize for localization in 2024, consider checking out this article.

 Note: It’s especially important for languages that have two and more variations - European and Brazilian Portuguese, European and Canadian French, European and Latin American Spanish which can differ in Mexico, Argentina and Peru.